gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 #### 3. **Advanced Search**
 - **Frontend**:
   - Add search bar for messages, clusters, and KG nodes.
-  - Support search by content, label, summary, or metrics (e.g., “show me all excited messages about travel”).
+  - Support search by content, label, summary, or metrics (e.g., "show me all excited messages about travel").
 - **Backend**:
   - API endpoint for search, leveraging pgvector for semantic search and filters for metrics/labels.

 #### 4. **Knowledge Graph Visualization**
 - **Frontend**:
-  - Visualize the user’s knowledge graph (nodes = concepts, edges = relationships).
+  - Visualize the user's knowledge graph (nodes = concepts, edges = relationships).
   - Allow clicking nodes to see related messages/clusters.
 - **Backend**:
   - API endpoint to fetch KG nodes/edges for visualization.